-Cesium-137 can enter the body when it is inhaled or ingested.
+Cesium-137 can enter the body when it is inhaled, ingested, or absorbed through the skin.
 After radioactive cesium is ingested, it is distributed fairly uniformly throughout the body's soft tissues.
 Slightly higher concentrations are found in muscle; slightly lower concentrations are found in bone and fat.
 Cesium-137 remains in the body for a relatively short time.
 It is eliminated more rapidly by infants and children than by adults.